BillStrait/BitNotifier/README.txt

 I have included it in the debug directory of the git, but it will need to be placed in the same directory as the .exe in the final build.

+This project also requires the .NET framework, and is intended for desktop Windows PCs.

 Continued development of BitNotifier can be supported by donations to 1N7A7StTKAV7HivYyTKUsNCsKjPAihPMgV.